e-hat/efgl/README.md

 <img src="progress/subdiv_demo.PNG" width="250" height="250" />

 Debug screenshot of subdividing the between near and far plane on the sponza model.
+This idea will be used later to subdivide into clusters.

 <img src="progress/first_model_render.PNG" width="250" height="250" />